Martin-Pashov/Rentastics/README.md

 - **Nodemon**: Used Nodemon for automatically restarting the server during development.
 - **Redux and Redux Toolkit**: Employed Redux and Redux Toolkit for managing application state efficiently.

+## Deployment

+The app is hosted on Render.
+You can go to the website by clicking [here](https://rentastics.onrender.com/), and it's suggested to open the link using the Mozilla Firefox browser for the best user experience.

 ## Installation

 To run this project locally, follow these steps: